mgandham/mgandham.github.io/index.md

 ## 2/7/2017
-the most amazing thing I've seen recently: Adult sperm whales surfacing to check on their calves, off the coast of the Azores islands of Portugal.
-The Azores are supposed to be an excellent place for pelagic animal encounters, possibly the top thing on my bucket list.
+the most amazing thing I've seen recently: Adult sperm whales surfacing to check on their calves off the coast of the Azores islands of Portugal.
+The Azores are supposed to be an excellent destination for pelagic animal encounters, and diving with whales is possibly the top thing on my bucket list.
 Photo by Andy Mann ([@andy_mann](https://www.instagram.com/andy_mann/)) and featured on National Geographic's Instagram account ([@natgeo](https://www.instagram.com/natgeo/))
 ![Sperm Whales](https://scontent-lga3-1.cdninstagram.com/t51.2885-15/e35/16464078_1617713988255336_8586157451731009536_n.jpg)

 ## 2/6/2017